makersacademy/alexa-ruby-course/modules/1/walkthrough.md

 # Alexa 1: Hello World

 ## 1. Amazon-side setup
-Our first step is to set up the Skill on Amazon.
+Our first step is to set up the skill on Amazon.

 - Sign up, then sign in to the [Amazon Alexa Developer Dashboard](https://developer.amazon.com/alexa)
 - Get Started with the Alexa Skills Kit: